Silks-road/inHouseGuides/callguard/cghpSetupPart1.md

 The following is a project environment setup and installation guide, for developerss who are unfamiliar with Eckoh's **Callguard Hosted Panel** (CGH) project.

-Part 1 covers the following:
+**CGHP Part 1** covers setup for the following:

-- Prerequisites & System Requirements
+1. Prerequisites & System Requirements

-- Import & local setup
+2. Import & local setup

-- Config file
+3. Config.xml.install

 ## Prerequisites & System Requirements